Hokage3211/FishingFrontier/README.md

 <details>
 <summary>Fireproof Line</summary>

 >This enchantment unlocks the ability to fish in lava, and combines with the other enchantments for an entire new dimension of fishing!
 The overworld has some lava loot, but the nether is the main place for lava fishing!
+A whole new branch of fishing to explore!

 </details>